Sustainable and active travel

 The CPS teaches children who can already ride a bicycle, how to do so more safely.
 It covers what to wear, bicycle maintenance and the rules of the road.

 It also allows children to practice cycling manoeuvres in a safe environment.
 Manoeuvres include starting off, slowing down, stopping and parking, turning right and left, overtaking parked cars, passing side roads and carrying out emergency stops safely.
 The CPS also provides information on the different types of cycle routes available.

 As well as the practical aspects, pupils must pass a theory test on relevant sections of the Highway Code.

 The scheme is managed and overseen by Safe and Accessible Travel Promotion and Outreach Branch and facilitated via the Northern Ireland primary schools network.
 It is best suited to children in primary years six and seven.
 Primary year five pupils can also take part; however, those who do not reach their ninth birthday by the end of the scheme will be awarded a certificate of training rather than a certificate of competence.

 To take part, a child must have a roadworthy bicycle and be able to ride it.
 Where stabilisers or tricycles are required (in exceptional circumstances for children with balance issues), the child can be trained and a certificate of competence issued, if found fully competent using either mode of transport.

 Training and assessment takes place in the school playground.

-Where appropriate, there can be an on-road training option for competent cyclists at the end of the playground scheme, however, the CPS instructor must first contact the Safe and Sustainable Travel Promotion and Outreach office to make sure that a risk assessment is carried out and safety equipment issued.
+Where appropriate, there can be an on-road training option for competent cyclists at the end of the playground scheme, however, the CPS instructor must first contact the Safe and Accessible Travel Promotion and Outreach Branch to make sure that a risk assessment is carried out and safety equipment issued.

-Contact your Safe and Sustainable Travel Promotion and Outreach office:
+Contact your Safe and Accessible Travel Promotion and Outreach Branch:

 - telephone 0300 200 7838